olavea/Lillian-and-Ola-Vea-com/content/blog/2023/2-week/usage-data/index.md

 const createUserAvatarNodes = async (gatsbyUtils) => {

   // 1.
 Get the list of user from Xata ✅
   // 2.
-Get info about users from Twitter ✅
+Get info about each user from Twitter ✅
   // 3.
 Create a Gatsby Data Node ✅
   // 4.
 Gatsby Plugin Remote Image ✅